KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 When you're finished receiving items you can navigate away from this page or click the 'Finish receiving' button at the bottom of the screen.

-Received orders will have '(rcvd)' before the title in the basket view.
+Received orders will have '(received)' before the title in the basket view.

 |image850|